BoGrape: Bayesian optimization over graphs with shortest-path encoded: Methodology

 The formulation becomes more complicated when the graph size is unknown (but bounded).
-Denote $n_0$ and $n$ as the minimal and maximal number of nodes, respectively, and use $A_{v,v}$ to represent the existence of node $v$.
-We need to assign proper values to $d_{u,v}$ and $\delta_{u,v}^w$ when either of $u$ or $v$ does not exist.
+Denote $n_0$ and $n$ as the minimal and maximal node numbers, resp., and use $A_{v,v}$ to represent the existence of node $v$.
+Variables $d_{u,v}$ and $\delta_{u,v}^w$ need to be properly assigned when either $u$ or $v$ does not exist.
 Moreover, we extend the domain of $d_{u,v}$ from $[n]$ to $[n+1]$ and use $n$ to denote infinity.
-Eq.~\eqref{eq:MIP_SP_plus} in Appendix \ref{app:unknown_size} presents the encoding and Theorem \ref{thm:SP_unknown_size} extends Theorem \ref{thm:SP_fix_size} to unknown size.
+Eq.~(\ref{eq:MIP_SP_plus}) in Appendix \ref{app:unknown_size} presents the encoding and Theorem \ref{thm:SP_unknown_size} extends Theorem \ref{thm:SP_fix_size} to unknown size.

-\begin{theorem} There is a bijective between the feasible domain of Eq.~\eqref{eq:MIP_SP_plus} with size $[n_0,n]$ and all connected graphs with number of nodes in $[n_0, n]$. \end{theorem} See Appendix \ref{app:full_encoding} for proofs of Theorems \ref{thm:SP_fix_size} and \ref{thm:SP_unknown_size}.
-These theorems guarantee the equivalence of our encoding for directed graphs.
+\begin{theorem} There is a bijection between the feasible domain of Eq.~(\ref{eq:MIP_SP_plus}) with size $[n_0,n]$ and all connected graphs with number of nodes in $[n_0, n]$. \end{theorem} See Appendix \ref{app:proofs} for proofs of Theorems \ref{thm:SP_fix_size} and \ref{thm:SP_unknown_size}, which guarantee the equivalence of our encoding for directed and strong connected graphs.
 Appendix \ref{app:undirected_graphs} shows how to further simplify our encoding for undirected graphs.
 Appendix \ref{app:effectiveness_of_encoding} discusses the effectiveness of our encoding.